 To evaluate the quality of ChatGPT-generated answer explanations, we compared them against those written by faculty.
 We excluded questions without faculty-generated answer explanations and those that ChatGPT answered incorrectly after Pass 2.
 The remaining ChatGPT-generated answer explanations were examined against those provided by faculty and scored on a scale of 0 to 2.
 A score of 0 indicated that the correct answer was selected, but did not capture any of the main points in faculty-generated response or provided misleading or inaccurate information.
 A score of 1 indicated that the ChatGPT-generated response.
-A score of 2 indicated that the ChatGPT-generated response.
+A score of 2 indicated that the ChatGPT-generated explanation captured all the main points provided by the faculty-generated response.